What are the rules for living in Spain after Brexit? Find out how Brexit will impact entry to Spain, driving, healthcare, taxes, pension, and more.

 Retiring in Spain as a British citizen’s still possible after Brexit.
 But sadly at a higher cost

 Until Brexit, British citizens needed to prove they had at least €5,538 per year to become a resident in Spain.
 After Brexit, they need to show at least €27,792.96 per year.
+Financial prerequisites for obtaining a non-lucrative visa for retirement include demonstrating sufficient financial means to support yourself without working.

 To start the process of retiring in Spain as a British citizen, you need to apply for a non-lucrative visa.
-Since you cannot work on this visa – not even remote work– you’ll need to show proof of sufficient financial means for your duration of stay.
+Since you cannot work on this visa – not even remote work – you’ll need to show proof of sufficient financial means for your duration of stay.

 Sufficient financial funds for non-EU citizens is calculated as 400% more than the IPREM, an income index used by the government to determine financial aid and benefits.
 In 2023, the annual IPREM threshold is €7,200.